openfl/OpenFLDevelopersGuide/sockets/README.md

 Scrolling a TextArea component

-**Flash Player 9 and later, Adobe AIR 1.0 and later**
+**OpenFL 9 and later, Adobe AIR 1.0 and later**

-The setScroll() method contains a single line of ActionScript that scrolls the TextArea component’s contents vertically so the user can see the last line of the returned text.
+The setScroll() method contains a single line of Haxe that scrolls the TextArea component’s contents vertically so the user can see the last line of the returned text.
 The following snippet shows the setScroll() method:

 public function setScroll():void